Creating Positive Change

 Grants are not made to or for:

-- National fundraising drives
+- National fundraising campaigns

-- Evangelization (religion)
+- Evangelization or proselytizing efforts

 - Regularly supported activities of fundraising organizations